2017 al-Jinah airstrike: U.S. involvement

 A missile fragment was reportedly found at the attack scene which had Latin alphabet letters corresponding with script found on missiles used by US forces, according to British investigative group Bellingcat.
 The Syrian Institute for Justice released photographs showing fragments of American weapons at the site of the bombing, which British newspaper The Telegraph cited as evidence that the US was responsible for civilian casualties.

-A United States Central Command spokesman, Josh Jacques, confirmed that the United States had carried out an airstrike, but said that the area was "assessed to be a meeting place for al-Qaeda, and we took the strike," and denied both that the mosque had been the target and that it had been the building that was destroyed.
+A United States Central Command spokesman, Josh Jacques, confirmed that the United States had carried out an airstrike, but said that the area was "assessed to be a meeting place for al-Qaeda" and denied both that the mosque had been the target and that it had been the building that was destroyed.
 "We did not target a mosque, but the building that we did target – which was where the meeting [of militants] took place – is about 50 ft from a mosque that is still standing," spokesperson Colonel John Thomas said.
 Pentagon spokesman Jeff Davis later clarified that the target had been identified as a "partially constructed community center."
 The photo released by the Pentagon showed the mosque was "relatively unscathed," Davis added.

 The Washington Post reported that two Reaper drones fired at least four Hellfire missiles and dropped a 500 lb bomb in the attack.
 Within a week of the attack, US Central Command began two internal investigations, one into whether civilians had been killed and another to find additional information about the type of building hit and its occupants.
 On May 5, 2017, the investigation determined that the building was indeed part of a mosque-complex.

 According to Forensic Architecture, witness testimonies and photographs of the building taken before the strike suggested few of the rooms had doors separating them from one another.
 A large number of local residents visited regularly and the building was open to the public.
 Forensic Architecture concluded that "[a]ll of this makes it unlikely that a meeting of senior al-Qaeda operatives would have been taking place at the time of the strike."